 The Southeast Florida Action Network (SEAFAN) is a citizen reporting and response system designed to improve the protection and management of southeast Florida's offshore coral reefs by enhancing marine debris cleanup efforts, increasing response to vessel groundings and anchor damage, and providing early detection of potentially harmful biological disturbances.

 What Areas Are Covered?

-SEAFAN covers the northern third of the Florida Reef Tract, from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County.
+SEAFAN covers the the offshore coral reefs within northern third of the Florida Reef Tract; from the northern border of Biscayne National Park in Miami-Dade County to the St. Lucie Inlet in Martin County.
 To report marine incidents in the Florida Keys, visit C-OCEAN.